spaceotter/unplusplus/README.md

 * Functions declarations with arguments without a provided name are given generated ones.
 * Enumeration values are copied to the output.
 * Enumerations with a non-int type are generated as a bunch of macros.
+* Some types are considered internal to the standard C++ library.
+These are filtered out, and are referred to using a typedef if one appears later.

 ## Limitations